-The architecture and blueprint solutions described in this TR focus on the application layer.
+&lt;sup>4 The architecture and blueprint solutions described in this TR focus on the application layer.
 Example use cases and deployment solutions in Chapter 8 and in the annexes in principle work with 4G connectivity.
 Large-scale deployment of such use cases will benefit from higher system capacities, latency performance, and sophisticated QoS mechanisms of 5G network.

-TR together with the complementary 5GAA White Paper "Road Traffic Operation in a Digital Age: A Holistic Cross-Stakeholder Approach" [13], which offers an overview of V2X ecosystems and guiding principles for sharing digital information across stakeholders.
+a Digital Age: A Holistic Cross-Stakeholder Approach" [13], which offers an overview of V2X ecosystems and guiding principles for sharing digital information across stakeholders.
 The White Paper also gives concrete recommendations to policy- and decision-makers.